adam-poulton/slashdiablo-maphack/docs/adr/0005-what-a-stat-criterion-cannot-ask-for.md

 ## Consequences

 A criterion names a stat as `ItemStatCost.txt` names it, `fireresist` rather than Fire Resist, and asks about one stat at a time.
 What the game folds into a single line, the four resistances and the four attributes, is four criteria and four ranges.
 Offering a player the names they read, and one row that expands into four criteria, is the condition builder's work and not the index's.

+The builder that was then written does neither: it derives the names it offers from the index's own totals rather than carrying a list of them, and does not fold the four into one.
+ADR 0010 supersedes this paragraph and is where that is reasoned about.

 A source that grants nothing a criterion can reach is still in the index, answers a text criterion, and carries its worded lines.
 Nothing disappears; only the stat criteria cannot see what is listed above.